Quirky Restaurants for Rent in Toronto, ON

 • ...

-• 8
+• 9

-FAQs about Unique Restaurants in Toronto, ON
+FAQs about Top Quirky Restaurants in Toronto, ON

-The cost of hiring a unique restaurant in Toronto for a private event generally ranges from $30 to $60 per person, although this can vary based on capacity and location.
+The cost of hiring a quirky restaurant in Toronto for a private event generally ranges from $30 to $60 per person, although this can vary based on capacity and location.
 Prices fluctuate depending on the day and time of the booking, with weekend rentals generally being more expensive than weekday reservations.
 Luckily, Toronto offers budget-friendly restaurants with private rooms to upscale fine-dining establishments.
 Use Tagvenue to explore and adjust your criteria to find the perfect spot for your dinner party or event.
 (All data from Tagvenue.)

 • Utopia Cafe & Grill in Little Italy, seating up to 34, is a wonderful brunch spot with numerous vegan and vegetarian options.
 Almost everything on the menu can be tailored to meet your guests' dietary restrictions, and the portions are generous for the price.
 The cosy rear patio is a secret venue with warm lighting and an inviting ambiance.
 Service is friendly and prompt, and prices are fair, making it a great option for those planning an event on a budget.